bbnumber2/Bad-LogiSim/README.md

-A recreation of Sebastian Lague's Digital Logisim Project, for personal experience
+A recreation of Sebastian Lague's Digital Logisim Project, for personal experience.
+Graphics made with Pygame